mev-fyi/data/README.md

 - Transaction Ordering and its Impacts
 - Auction theory and its Applications in Blockchain
 - Potential Solutions and Mitigations for MEV

+## How to Contribute

+We welcome contributions from everyone, irrespective of your background or expertise level!

+1. **Fork the Repository**: Start by forking this repository.
+2. **Clone & Create a New Branch**: Clone the repository to your local machine and create a new branch.
+3. **Make Changes**: Add your contributions e.g. link to a relevant research paper in data/links/papers.txt.
+Articles, discussion thread, forum post or any educational content can be added to data/links/articles.txt.
+4. **Push & Create a Pull Request**: Push your changes to your fork and then open a pull request against this repository.

 ## Support the Initiative